> Restaurant: Highlands Bar & Grill

 > Location: Lake Village

 Tamales, made with cornmeal instead of masa, have been a Mississippi Delta tradition for at least a century, introduced to the region by Mexican farmworkers.
 Rhoda’s, just across the Mississippi River from Mississippi itself, is famous for its version, filled with beef and chicken fat.
 The sweet potato and pecan pies are equally notable, and together with the tamales constitute a quintessential Arkansas food experience.
-It is temporarily open for takeout only.

 > Restaurant: Musso & Frank Grill